NodleCode/PKI/W3F_TESTING_MILESTONE_2.md

 But this milestone also included a web POC app, navigate to it and enter the raspberry pi url, click `Access` then `Verify`.
 You should see a success message!

+### Bonus: add more certificates to the device

+You can use the `iot_burn` command to push new certificates to the device.
+When verifying the device it will loop through all the current certificates of the device.

 ### Turning the device rogue

 The goal of using certificates is to know if a device is genuine or not.
 Let's simulate this scenario by "compromising" the Raspberry Pi: